 "I am Saqib Jahangir.
-A passionate vlogger, software engineer, and avid traveler with a deep love for exploring the hidden gems of our beautiful planet.
+A passionate vlogger, software engineer, trainer and avid traveler with a deep love for exploring the hidden gems of our beautiful planet.
 With a strong foundation in Application Development, Application Architecture & Database Design and Product Management, I bring over a decade of hands-on experience building secure, scalable, and resilient web applications for a diverse range of industries."

 CSS Syntax and Selectors